wiprokrishna91/Todolist/README.md

 # Simple Todo List App

-A beautiful and simple todo list application built with FastAPI and PostgreSQL.
+A beautiful and simple todo list application built with FastAPI and MySQL.

 ## Features